michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 1. When executing any variant of your WordCount job using the input file ```laboratory/gutenberg_big.txt```, how many **map tasks** are launched?
 2. How does the number of reducers affect performance?
 3. How many reducers can be executed in parallel?
-4. Use the JobHistory web interface to examine job counters for all three variants of your WordCount job: can you explain the differences among the them?
+4. Use the JobHistory web interface to examine job counters for all three variants of your WordCount job: can you explain the differences among them?
   - **[Hint]** For example, look at the amount of bytes shuffled, but also try to spot other differences
 5. Can you explain how does the distribution of words affect your Job?